 - copies of at least one publication,

-- an outline of an original research paper to be prepared for discussion in
+- an outline of an original research paper to be prepared for discussion in one of the seminars,

 - a suggestion of a topic for one of the workshops,